 The internet seems like the most simple thing we have right now.
-If I want to watch a video and send it to various people, I just have to click a few buttons.
+If you want to watch a video and send it to various people, you just have to click a few buttons.
 But web applications are more complicated than just having some buttons.
 The reason you can watch hundreds of videos while other users are also accessing content is because of load balancing.
 To understand what load balancing is, we first have to take a look at a network system.

 The Open Systems Interconnection (OSI) Reference Model is a framework that divides data communication into seven layers of networking, which we will describe briefly:

 Load balancing can be found on layers L4 – L7, as it’s used for handling incoming network loads.
-This i s crucial for web applications and helps to make sure that the application server is at top performance explained here.
+This is crucial for web applications and helps to make sure that the application server is at top performance explained here.

 There is a reason that load balancing can be found in all web applications.
 Load balancing is the load distribution of network traffic across multiple back-end servers.
 And a load balancer makes sure that no single server will overload.
-Because the application load is spread throughout different servers, this increases the responsiveness of web applications, this also makes for better user experience.
+Because the application load is spread throughout different servers, this increases the responsiveness of web applications, this also makes for a better user experience.

 A load balancer will manage incoming requests being sent between one server and the end-users device.
 This server could be on-premises, in a data center, or on a public cloud.
 Load balancers will also conduct continuous health checks on servers to ensure they can handle requests.
 If necessary, the load balancer removes unhealthy servers from the server farm until they are restored.
 Some load balancers even trigger the creation of new virtualized application servers to cope with increased demand.

 There are some critical aspects of load balancing that help web applications in being stable and handle network traffic.
 Some of these critical tasks include: managing traffic spikes and preventing network load from overtaking one server, minimizing client request response time, and ensuring performance and reliability of computing resources.